group35-emailsecurity/gateway-setup/README.md

 - Create user: `sudo adduser user && sudo adduser user sudo`
 - Login as user.
 - Install Postfix: `sudo apt install postfix`.
 Choose the 'Internet Site' option, and enter 'external.test' as the domain.
-- Ensure emails sent from the external server to the internal server are routed through the gateway server by adding the following line to the /etc/hosts file: `<GATEWAY SERVER IP ADDRESS>    internal.test` (where \<GATEWAY SERVER IP ADDRESS> is the IP address of the gateway server).
 - Open Claws Mail and configure as follows: Email address should be user@external.test.
 Server type should be 'Local mbox file'.
 SMTP server address should be 'internal.test'.

 ## Configure Internal server